rif281/WaterLevel/README.md

 # WaterLevel
-The goal of the project is to create an add-on for the water faucet that allows filling any container without predefining the amount of water it can hold.
+The goal of the project is to create an add-on for water bar that allows filling any container without predefining its capacity.

 How It works:
 1. Finding the upper threshold of the container using Canny edge detection.